 - straightening iron

 What about the stockings?
 True confession, I sometimes add a fourth gift into their stocking.
 That’s because I don’t like stuffing stockings with pure sugar (candy) and small, junky trinkets that will end up in a corner of a bedroom or under a bed, casually tossed aside and long-forgotten, like some Toy Story misfit.
 I add nuts so the edible part is savory and not just sweet.
 Also an orange for the toe.
 This fourth gift is usually something non-edible that is educational, like a Jim Weiss story on CD, a DVD of a classic movie, book darts, a set of Brain Quest cards or some other card game or small puzzle.
 Sometimes I make the candy when I have time because I tend to be a purist and cringe at food dyes and corn syrup-y products.
-But sometimes I don’t have time so I just hope for the best, LOL.
+But sometimes I don’t have time so I just buy regular sugary-candy, close my eyes, and hope for the best, LOL.

 So that’s it!
 They also get a present from each set of grandparents, a gift from siblings, and sometimes from cousins too or church leaders or friends.
 So that’s plenty of gifts!
 It’s great to remind ourselves that whatever material item we didn’t get, we can work to earn it in the New Year and give the coveted object to ourselves.
 Thank goodness Christmas Day is not the only day we can receive things!
 I hope my children carry this tradition on in their families.
 It has served me well as a guide to gifting for many years.
 We’ve had some years where we’ve had a lot more money than others.
 In the lean years I’ve been grateful we didn’t create extravagant Christmases in the rich years, so that we’ve been able to sustain the pace of gift-giving in the dry times.
 We haven’t disappointed in lean years because there wasn’t a huge, high bar set of lavish gifts in the years of plenty.